-The EmbryoViewer software monitors incubation information from all connected EmbryoScope and CulturePro incubators and is intended for displaying and comparing images generated by the EmbryoScope incubators.
-The software includes a user annotation function for capturing information on embryo development parameters as well as a user-defined modelling function that allows the user to combine annotated information on embryo development parameters to aid in embryo selection.
-The EmbryoViewer software does not control any hardware components in the EmbryoScope and CulturePro incubators.
+The EmbryoViewer software is intended for displaying and comparing images generated by the EmbryoScope+ incubator.
+This software includes a user annotation function for capturing information on embryo development parameters as well as a user-defined modeling function, which allows the user to combine annotated information on embryo development parameters to aid in embryo selection.
+The EmbryoViewer software does not control any hardware components in the EmbryoScope+ incubator.